Virtual VNA 2.0: Ambiguity-Free Scattering Matrix Estimation by Terminating Not-Directly-Accessible Ports with Tunable and Coupled Loads: Experimental Results

 Results of the various steps of the procedure outlined in Sec.~\ref{subsec_phase_method} are displayed in Fig.~\ref{FigPL} for the 771~MHz frequency point.
 The combined sign and blockwise phase ambiguities after the first step are apparent, and the remaining blockwise phase ambiguity after the second step is apparent, too.
 The final outcome is free of ambiguities and reaches an accuracy of 32~dB.

 Unlike the sign alignment, the estimation of $\theta$ to remove the blockwise phase ambiguity is not only a binary decision and hence significantly more vulnerable to reproducibility issues.
 Indeed, we encountered such issues at some frequency points.
-Future work will overcome these issues with a fully automated electronic switching setup, as shown in Fig.~\ref{Fig_sketch}.
+Future work will overcome these issues with a fully electronic switching setup.